testbook/beholdJS/README.md

 # AngularJS 1.x
-For the included angularJS 1.x renderer we have to supply a config Object that will let us know which directive to use and how to pass params to it using DOM.
+For the included angularJS 1.x renderer we have to supply a config Object that will let the renderer know which directive to use and how to pass parameters to it.

 ```
 let sampleDirectiveConf = {